-1.11 Extended INTEGRAL mission phase and future AO calls
+1.12 Extended INTEGRAL mission phase and future AO calls

 The nominal operational mission began on December 16, 2002 and lasted 24 months.
 Since then, INTEGRAL is being operated in its extended mission phase.
 This extended phase is at this stage indicatively approved by the Science Programme Committee (SPC) to last until 31 December 2018, subject to a mid-term review in Fall 2016.
-An extension of INTEGRAL science operations for another 2 years beyond 2018 will be considered during the same review.
-Future AO cycles are planned to run on an annual basis.
+An extension of INTEGRAL science operations for another 2 years beyond 2018 will be considered during a review in early 2017.
+Future AO cycles are continued to be planned to run on an annual basis.